-The bulk of the agency's professional staff comprises six Attorney Advisors who, among other things, are responsible for managing the work of committees in their development of recommendations for consideration by the full membership of ACUS.
+Attorney Advisors comprise the bulk of the agency's professional staff.
+Among other things, they are responsible for managing the work of committees in their development of recommendations for consideration by the full membership of ACUS.
 This includes reviewing research studies for projects assigned to the committees, assisting the committees in drafting proposed recommendations, responding to requests for information about committee activities, reviewing and summarizing public comments and, in general, providing procedural and legal oversight for the work of the committees.
 Staff attorneys also serve as in-house researchers on select projects in lieu of outside consultants, research and draft reports of the Office of the Chairman, and participate in the implementation of ACUS recommendations.